Saki Kubota: Radio

 She was the presenter of Viva!
 Sukaiu~otchingu (Japanese: Viva! スカイウォッチング) on Radio Tampa.
 She starred in Do You Love Me (Japanese: ドウ・ユ・ラブ・ミー) in Futari no Heya (Japanese: ふたりの部屋) on NHK-FM in 1984.
 In 1980, she was the subject of special episodes of Ryuun Nagai Disc Jockey Program and Your Sunday on FM Tokyo, and she appeared on Saki Kubota Live Special on FM Osaka.
 In the 1980s, she was featured in radio programmes such as New Music Now, Music Salon, Fresh Time Box and Sound Companions on FM Osaka, New Music Republic on FM Tokyo, and Music Lounge on both FM Tokyo and FM Osaka.
-In the 2020s, her songs were broadcast by radio stations such as TBS Radio, Radio Nikkei, STV Radio, ABC Radio, Radio Nippon and Radio Osaka.
+In 2025, she was the subject of a special episode of Kodawari Set List on Radio Nikkei.
+In the 2020s, her songs were also broadcast by radio stations such as TBS Radio, STV Radio, ABC Radio, Radio Nippon and Radio Osaka.

 Discography

 She released eleven studio albums and ten singles from 1979 to 2017.
 She released seven studio albums, and nine singles, on the CBS/Sony record label from 1979 to 1984.
 She released another single on the Fun House record label in 1988.